Kubernetes Operator

 type: base64

-For a complete example, check out our tutorial on using the Doppler Kubernetes Operator for Managing PKCS12 Certificates.
+For a complete example, check out our tutorial on using the Doppler Kubernetes Operator for Managing PKCS12 Certificates and the README in GitHub.

 Processor Types